cloudflare/cloudflare-docs/products/firewall/src/content/cf-rulesets/index.md

 ### Managed Rulesets

-Managed Rulesets are preconfigured rulesets provided by Cloudflare that you can execute in a phase.
+Managed Rulesets are preconfigured rulesets provided by Cloudflare that you can deploy to a phase.
 Only Cloudflare can modify these rulesets.

 The rules in a Managed Ruleset have a default action and status.
 However, you can define **overrides** that change these defaults.

 There are several Cloudflare products that provide you with Managed Rulesets.
 Check each product’s documentation for details on the available Managed Rulesets.

-For more information on executing Managed Rulesets and defining overrides, check [Work with Managed Rulesets](/cf-rulesets/managed-rulesets).
+For more information on deploying Managed Rulesets and defining overrides, check [Work with Managed Rulesets](/cf-rulesets/managed-rulesets).

 ### Custom rulesets